glennblock/extensions/attachment.md

   * If the template `data` object does not have `"attachment":"true"` then the body SHOULD contain a value.

 > __NOTE:__
-> At this time, multi-file attachents per template `data` object are not supported.
+> At this time, multi-file attachments per template `data` object are not supported.

 ### Example
 Below you can see the request contains three parts.
 The first two contain textual information for `full-name` and `email`, while the third is an attachment containing the `avatar` image.